AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package-step5.md

 [![SIVACOR landing page](/images/sivacor-login.png)](https://sivacor.org)

 For more information on how to use SIVACOR, see <https://docs.sivacor.org/>.
-Once you have successfully run your code on SIVACOR, you can proceed directly to
+Once you have successfully run your code on SIVACOR, you can proceed directly to  [Submitting](preparing-replication-package-submit#sivacor).
-[▶ Submitting](preparing-replication-package-submit#sivacor).
 A TRO does not need to be re-run by the Data Editor.

 ## Authorized containers